-BETA provided design and construction phase services for the Cochituate Rail Bike Trail (CRT) project in Natick, which extends from Route 30 at the Natick/Framingham Line, a distance of 2.4 miles, to just north of the MBTA Commuter Rail Station in downtown Natick.
+BETA provided design and construction phase services for the Cochituate Rail Bicycle Trail (CRT) project in Natick, which extends from Route 30 at the Natick/Framingham Line, a distance of 2.4 miles, to just north of the MBTA Commuter Rail Station in downtown Natick.
 The CRT also includes a quarter mile spur that connects to the Natick Collections, a major retail shopping center.
 The trail runs adjacent to Lake Cochituate and Cochituate State Park, crosses over Route 30 and Route 9 on proposed bridge structures, and continues along the Saxonville Branch railroad right of way into Natick center.
 This project extends the current CRT from Framingham into Natick.

 The CRT includes five (5) at-grade intersection crossings, sections of new retaining walls, development of parking areas, the replacement of the former railroad bridge over Route 9, and the reuse of a stone arch bridge over Lake Cochituate.